micro-manager/micro-manager.github.io/_pages/Andor_SDK3.md

 and ensure you restart the computer.

-Andor Driver Pack 3 is publicy available [here](https://andor.oxinst.com/downloads/).
+Andor Driver Pack 3 is publicly available [here](https://andor.oxinst.com/downloads/).

 On a 32-bit Windows OS, the 32-bit DLLs will be installed to a subfolder of the MicroManager directory (e.g. C:\\Program